 Myth: Getting Preapproved Will Hurt Your Credit

-Seth Lejeune of Berkshire Hathaway Home Services in Phoenixville, Pa., said one of the top real estate myths he encounters is from those who haven’t spoken to a lender.
+Seth Lejeune of Berkshire Hathaway Home Services in Phoenixville, Pennsylvania, said one of the top real estate myths he encounters is from those who haven’t spoken to a lender.

 “They believe that even speaking to a lender will ‘ding’ their credit,” he said.
 “Moreover, they think getting preapproved will ‘ruin’ their credit.
 This prevents them from even entertaining the notion, which is a big mistake.”

 The truth: Getting prequalified is only a soft hit on your credit, causing absolutely no impact.
 Once you apply for preapproval of a mortgage, it shows a hard pull on your credit, which does slightly impact your credit score.

 Myth: There’s Plenty of Time for Preapproval When You Find the Right House